kientrienhong/AppFood/README.md

 # AppFood
 Still working.
 Not done yet!

-## Just done calling API to push image to view in new Feed and Profile
+## Just done calling API to push image to view in newsfeed and Profile